-In 2020, Graphite electrodes volumes decreased as a result of lower production volumes.
-The sourcing of graphite electrodes is diversified with supply from European Countries, India, Russia and China with a combination of spot and long-term agreements.
-Carbon electrodes supplies come from Russia and China, including from Ferroglobe's own carbon electrode factory in Ningxia Province in China.
+In 2021, Graphite electrodes volumes increased as a result of higher production level.
+The sourcing of graphite electrodes is diversified with supply from European Countries, India, Russia, Ukraine and China with a combination of spot and long-term agreements.
+Carbon electrodes supplies come from Russia, Poland and China, including from Ferroglobe's own carbon electrode factory in Ningxia Province in China.